teamforus/docs.forus.io/README.md

 permalink: /index.html
 ---

+copied and changed from rocket.chat docs :)

-# Rocket.Chat Docs
+# Forus Docs

-This is the official repository for Rocket.Chat Documentation.
+This is the official repository for Forus Documentation.

 ## How to run Rocket.Chat Docs locally: